2022 Grant Awards

 Climate, Dispossession, and Natural and Built Environments

 Drawing on the humanities, design disciplines, and film, this project aims to develop methods of research and representation in documentary film that foreground people’s lived experience of their environments.
-Project investigators will study this in relation to the formation of environmental and climate imaginaries, while looking at larger historical questions of colonialism, imperialism, racism, and economic dispossession that inform personal judgements and everyday practices in ways that are extremely difficult to identify and to articulate, precisely because they are concretely lived.
+Project investigators will study this in relation to the formation of environmental and climate imaginaries, while looking at larger historical questions of colonialism, imperialism, racism, and economic dispossession that inform personal judgments and everyday practices in ways that are extremely difficult to identify and to articulate, precisely because they are concretely lived.

 - Co-principal investigator: Natalie Melas (Comparative Literature, College of Arts & Sciences)